 “The feeling when you win is unlike any other, but the feeling when you lose, when you don’t get selected even when you qualify, when you are injured, when you don’t meet society’s expectations such as owning a house, marriage, kids.
 All because you are trying to give everything to your sport is also unlike any other.”

 This is such a sad reflection on the very fabric of society.
 Unfortunately, you don’t have to be a top sportsperson, famous celebrity, or successful business person to feel the weight of such sentiment.
-This unseen pressure is everywhere and it is dangerous.
+This unseen pressure of societies rules and expectations are everywhere and it is extremely dangerous … And needs to be discussed!

 A recent UK study found that an incredible 90% of young women reporting using image-editing software, or a filter, to alter their body image.
-This just highlights the intense scrutiny and anxiety young women feel under as a result of the proliferation of social media and the visually dominated society it brings.
+This just highlights the intense scrutiny and anxiety young women feel under, as a result of the proliferation of social media and the resultant visually dominated society it has created.

 But everyone has choices throughout their life.
 How you want your life’s playbook to transpire does not have to be determined by society or societies rules.